typohnebild/numpy-vs-mir/README.md

 ### Poisson Equation

-The Poisson Equation is -&Delta;u = f and has used in various fields to describe processes like fluid dynamics or heatmaps.
-To solve it numerically, the finte-difference method is usually used for discretization.
+The Poisson Equation is `-&Delta;u = f` and is used in various fields to describe processes like fluid dynamics or heatmaps.
+To solve it numerically, the finte-difference method is usually applied for discretization.
 The discrete version on rectangular 2D-Grid looks like this:

 (&nabla;<sup>2</sup>u)<sub>i,j</sub> = <sup>1</sup>&frasl;<sub>(h<sup>2</sup>)</sub>
 (u<sub>i+1,j</sub> + u<sub>i - 1, j</sub> +
 u<sub>i, j+1</sub> + u<sub>i, j-1</sub> - 4 \* u<sub>i, j</sub> ) = f<sub>i,j</sub>

-Where h is distance between the grid points.
+Where `h` is the distance between the grid points.
-The boundaries are managed by the Dirichlet boundary condition, since no update is performed on the boundaries of the Matrices. (see [here](https://www.math.uci.edu/~chenlong/226/FDM.pdf))
+The boundaries are managed by the Dirichlet boundary condition, that means the boundaries of the Matrices are not updated. (see [here](https://www.math.uci.edu/~chenlong/226/FDM.pdf))

 ### Red-Black Gauss Seidel

 The Gauss-Seidel method is a common iterative technique to solve systems of linear equations.

-For Ax = b the element wise formula is this:
+For `Ax = b` the element wise formula is this:

 x<sup>(k+1)</sup><sub>i</sub> =
 <sup>1</sup>&frasl;<sub>(a<sub>i,i</sub>)</sub>